Raising the ClaSS of Streaming Time Series Segmentation: Classification Score Stream

-\paragraph{$k$-NN Calculation} Algorithm~\ref{alg:knn} takes the $k$-NN correlations $C$ and $k$-NN indices $N$, the sliding window $S_{-d}$, the subsequence width $w$ and number of neighbours $k$ as input from Algorithm~\ref{alg:class}.
-It maintains two (squared) running sum sliding windows $R$ (or rather $R^2$) as class variables, which it updates and uses to calculate the Pearson correlation efficiently (lines~17--18).
-For the first $w+k-1$ updates, the procedure halts at this point, as it needs at least $k+1$ subsequences to determine $k$-NNs.
-Subsequently, the algorithm calculates the correlations between the newest subsequence $T_{d-w+1,d}$ and the maximal $d-w+1$ subsequences (of size $w$) in $S_{-d}$ to identify its $k$-NNs.
-The \textsc{calc\_knn} subroutine (lines~1--15) first computes the \emph{start} and \emph{end} index of the data contained in the sliding window (line~2) and then calculates the $d-w+1$ means $\mu$ and standard deviations $\sigma$ with $R$ (or rather $R^2$) (lines~3--4).
+Algorithm~\ref{alg:knn} takes the $k$-NN correlations $C$ and $k$-NN indices $N$, the sliding window $S_{\tau-d+1,\tau}$, the subsequence width $w$ and number of neighbours $k$ as input from Algorithm~\ref{alg:class}.
+It maintains two (squared) running sum sliding windows $R$ (or rather $R^2$) as class variables, which it updates and uses to calculate the Pearson correlation efficiently (lines~16--17).
+Subsequently, the algorithm calculates the correlations between the newest subsequence $T_{d-w+1,d}$ and the maximal $d-w+1$ subsequences (of size $w$) in $S_{\tau-d+1,\tau}$ to identify its $k$-NNs.
+The \textsc{calc\_knn} subroutine (lines~1--14) first computes the \emph{start} and \emph{end} index of the data contained in the sliding window (line~2) and then calculates the $d-w+1$ means $\mu$ and standard deviations $\sigma$ with $R$ (or rather $R^2$) (lines~4--5).
 Similarly, the procedure maintains $d-w+1$ dot products between the $(w-1)$-length subsequences $T_{i,i+w-2}$ and $T_{d-w+1,d-1}$ at the $i$-th offset as a sliding window class variable $Q$.
-For the first $d$ data points, it continuously enlarges $Q$ to include the correct $(w-1)$-length dot products (lines~5--7).
-The algorithm adds $T_{start+w-1,d} \cdot T_d$ to $Q_{start,end}$ to obtain $w$-length dot products (lines~8--10).
-It then calculates the correlations between the newest and all other subsequences and determines its nearest neighbours with $k$ sequential searches, considering an exclusion radius of the last $\frac{3}{2}w$ observations to avoid trivial matches (lines~11--12).
-Lastly, the subroutine subtracts $T_{start,end} \cdot T_{end}$ from $Q$ to restore the $(w-1)$-length dot products for the next update and reports the correlations and $k$-NNs (lines~13--14) to \textsc{update\_streaming\_knn}, which concludes step (a).
+For the first $d$ data points, it continuously enlarges $Q$ to include the correct $(w-1)$-length dot products (lines~6--8).
+The algorithm adds $T_{start+w-1,d} \cdot T_d$ to $Q_{start,end}$ to obtain $w$-length dot products (line~9).
+It then calculates the correlations between the newest and all other subsequences and determines its nearest neighbours with $k$ sequential searches, considering an exclusion radius of the last $\frac{3}{2}w$ observations to avoid trivial matches (lines~10--11).
+Lastly, the subroutine subtracts $T_{start,end} \cdot T_{end}$ from $Q$ to restore the $(w-1)$-length dot products for the next update and reports the correlations and $k$-NNs (lines~12--13) to \textsc{update\_streaming\_knn}.
+Being able to provide the dot products in every iteration, is the central optimization that leads to linear runtime, as opposed to recomputing them in log-linear time~\cite{Gharghabi2018DomainAO}.

-The total runtime of this process is dominated by the dot product calculation in $\mathcal{O}(w \cdot \log w)$ using fast Fourier transform (lines~5--7) and $k$ sequential NN searches in $\mathcal{O}(k \cdot d)$ (line~12).
-In the streaming setting, where the routine is called $n \gg d$ times, its time complexity is $\mathcal{O}(d)$, since the dot products are only enlarged for the first $d$ data points and $k$ is a small constant.
-Reusing the dot products is the central optimization that leads to linear runtime, as opposed to current approaches that require log-linear time~\cite{Gharghabi2018DomainAO}.